AustralianAntarcticDivision/measo-assess/README.md

 There is a summer bias in SO in Access, uses UM, lots of techniques been tried to overcome - the higher res stuff is better
-- Andrew happen to set up a pipeline to output stuff and dump it somewhere
+- Andrew L happy to set up a pipeline to output stuff and dump it somewhere
+- 5th or 10th percentile approach is prob best, no model is great over the shelf